This page describes how to generate a database table at the same time that you're creating your record type.

 In this step, you'll select the relational database where Appian will create your table.

-For Data Source, you can choose any MariaDB, MySQL, Oracle, or SQL Server database connected to your Appian environment.
+For Data Source, you can choose a MariaDB, MySQL, Oracle, or SQL Server database connected to your Appian environment.

 If your environment contains a single relational database, that database is selected and cannot be unselected.